nopnop2002/esp-idf-mirf/README.md

 When changing the settings of the nRF24L01, it is necessary to power cycle the nRF24L01 before executing.
 Because nRF24L01 remembers the previous setting.
 nRF24L01 does not have Software Reset function.

+# Ardunio NANO with nRF24l01
+If you use [this](https://www.embeddedcomputing.com/technology/processing/for-the-professional-maker-getting-started-with-the-rf-nano-arduino-nrf24l01-combo), No wiring required.